Akash-4132/SE_Assignment_1/README.md

 # SE_Assignment_1

-This Assignment includes the basic overview about IT
+This assignment includes the basic overview about IT like software, types of software, software architecture, Programming languages & types, SDLC, Networking terms including protocol, client server network, internet, & all the web terms.
+It also includes the graphical representation about DFD, Usecase & Flowchart.